The Blue Anchor Inn: History

-It is a long low building with walls and low timber beams dated to 1380, with a thatched roof.
+The building is said by the owners to be from 1380, but Cadw state it is from the 16th century.
+It is a long low building with walls and low timber beams, with a thatched roof.
 The inn was used as a tobacco drying shed during the smuggling days.
+It became a listed building in 1963.
 Until 1941 the Blue Anchor belonged to the Fonmon Estate.
 Bill Coleman became landlord and then passed it on to his son, John.
 John retired in 1987, passing it on to his two sons, Jeremy and Andrew Coleman who currently run it.
 Jeremy's son Richard works as a manager, making him the fourth generation of Coleman.
 The inn caught fire in 1922, 2004, and again in 2009, the last fire burning about 30% of the thatched roof.

 In 2008, the "Great Pubs of Wales", presented by John Sparkes, was filmed here.
 In 2010 a scene from the Hollywood blockbuster Killer Elite starring Robert De Niro, Clive Owen and Jason Statham was also shot here.
 More recently, a Bollywood thriller called "Aseq" was filmed here, and a number of BBC shoots have been filmed here too.